taosdata/TDengine/docs-en/07-tools/01-cli.md

 ```cmd
 taos>
 ```
 After entering the TDengine CLI, you can execute various SQL commands, including inserts, queries, or administrative commands.
-Please see [official document](https://docs.tdengine.com/reference/taos-shell#execute-sql-script-file) for more details.
+Please see the [official document](https://docs.tdengine.com/reference/taos-shell#execute-sql-script-file) for more details.